Why Loved Twice Bridal?

 How soon will I get paid for my items?

-LTB will send you a check within 30 (thirty) days of your items being sold to the address sent on your consignment agreement.
+LTB will send you a check or initiate an ACH transfer within 30 (thirty) days of your items being sold.
+We will reach out for confirmation upon the sale of your item.

 Can I sell back my item to Loved Twice Bridal?